Your Practice. Your Way.

 • Potentially fewer resources than national firms

-• May lack advanced technology compared to larger firms
+• May lack the most advanced technology compared to larger firms

 • Generally smaller research departments